pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/google_cloud_platform.md

 Pachyderm needs a [GCS bucket](https://cloud.google.com/storage/docs/) (Object store) to store your data.
 You can create the bucket by running the following commands:

 !!!
 Warning
-     The GCS bucket name must be globally unique across the entire GCP region.
+     The GCS bucket name must be globally unique.

 * Set up the following system variables: